Director, Duke Center for Autism & Brain Development

 Duke CTSA (TL1) awarded by National Institutes of Health (Mentor).
 2018 to 2023

 Co-occurring ADHD in young children with ASD: Precursors, detection, neural signatures, and early treatment awarded by National Institutes of Health (Principal Investigator).
 2017 to 2022

-Marcus Foundation Phase II MSC ASD awarded by (Co-Principal Investigator).
+Marcus Foundation Phase II MSC ASD awarded by The Marcus Foundation (Co-Principal Investigator).
 2019 to 2022

 Tailoring treatment targets for early autism intervention in Africa awarded by National Institutes of Health (Co Investigator).
 2019 to 2021